soundpaint/rp2040pio-docs/download-and-compile.rst

 ==================

-The RP2040 Emulator is published as open source under GPL v2 and available on Github under the following URL:
+The RP2040 Emulator is published as open source under GPL v2 and available on Github under the following URL [Reuter21a]_:

 https://github.com/soundpaint/rp2040pio